vu-rdm-tech/yoda-vu-nl/gettingstarted-gk/index.md

 kept for 10 years or longer.
 Use the "Submit" button to deposite the subfolder, this will copy the contents of the subfolder to the Vault folder as a new data package (see below).
-Before doing so, the subfolder must be described with metadata (whcih can be entered by clicking on "Metadata").
+Before doing so, the subfolder must be described with metadata (which can be entered by clicking on "Metadata").

 #### Vault area
 The other main folder named "vault-..." contains deposited data packages.